The cultural impact of China in the works of Hans J. Wegner

 With the rapid increase in urban population during the Ming rule, the demand for craftwork (but also all other goods) continued to increase.
-The craftsmen begin working together in guilds, but also started influencing each other in less formal ways, which all resulted in the emergence of a unique style which became characteristic for the Ming China.
+The craftsmen begin working together in guilds but also started influencing each other in less formal ways, which all resulted in the emergence of a unique style that became characteristic for Ming China.

 But, in his variation, Hans Wegner further explored the potential of the classic Chinese design, fusing the form with the typical Scandinavian sensibilities and demands of his contemporary period.
 In a twist of fate, by looking at the portraits of Danish merchants sitting in Chinese chairs, Wegner was inspired by traditional Chinese aesthetics, but the resulting design became synonymous with Danish and more broadly Scandinavian design.

-However, despite its undeniably Scandinavian appeal, Wishbone chair as well as many other designs by Hans Wegner wouldn’t be possible without the Ming dynasty.
-Because only the prosperity brought on by this line of wise rulers enabled Chinese craftsmen to develop their unique style which in the end became ‘exported’ to Europe via centuries old trade routes.
-As Denmark developed as a maritime power itself, it traded with China extensively, setting the stage for the emergence of now legendary portraits of Danish merchants in Ming-style chairs which ended up inspiring Wegner and kick-starting the creation of possibly the most recognisable and iconic design of the Danish modern.
+However, despite its undeniably Scandinavian appeal, the Wishbone chair as well as many other designs by Hans Wegner wouldn’t be possible without the Ming dynasty.
+Because only the prosperity brought on by this line of wise rulers enabled Chinese craftsmen to develop their unique style which in the end became ‘exported’ to Europe via centuries-old trade routes.
+As Denmark developed as a maritime power itself, it traded with China extensively, setting the stage for the emergence of now-legendary portraits of Danish merchants in Ming-style chairs which ended up inspiring Wegner and kick-starting the creation of possibly the most recognisable and iconic design of the Danish modern.